-Through its Protection Desk in Guatemala, PI and the Unidad deDefensoras and Defensores de Human rights de Guatemala (UDEFEGUA) offered psychosocial support to the community of La Puya between 2012 and 2014.
+Through its Protection Desk in Guatemala, PI and the Unidad de Defensoras and Defensores de Human rights de Guatemala (UDEFEGUA) offered psychosocial support to the community of La Puya between 2012 and 2014.
 Initially, the intervention consisted of actions to support HRDs from the community who had been directly affected by events.
-The second phase of support involved a collective intervention with the individuals who were involved in the process of resistance.239 donors to help them create emergency funds.
-These funds may be used to respond to the impacts of their circumstances felt by criminalised individuals and their families, when they are no longer able to earn a living because they do not have an alternative source of income, or when specialised legal, psychological or medical support is required.
+The second phase of support involved a collective intervention with the individuals who were involved in the process of resistance.239

-F. Financial measures
+E. Financial measures

 Financial measures are intended to provide support to cover the different costs that are caused by criminalisation.
-The good practices followed by some organisations mean that they have anticipated the situation and have requested
+The good practices followed by some organisations mean that they have anticipated the situation and have requested donors to help them create emergency funds.
+These funds may be used to respond to the impacts of their circumstances felt by criminalised individuals and their families, when they are no longer able to earn a living because they do not have an alternative source of income, or when specialised legal, psychological or medical support is required.